Building a Slack Chat Bot

 [00:07:40]

 Doesn't have a bot user to install.
 I know what it is.
 Nevermind.
 Let's, so here on the add display name.
 So it's on App Home.
 Scroll down to your app's presence in Slack, and here we have to add actual bot information.
-So we're going to name this bot food-fight, and we're going to give it a default username of food-fight and add.
+So we're going to name this bot Food Fight, and we're going to give it a default username of foodfight and add.

 [00:08:12]

 And then we can show it as always online.
 That's a nice easy thing to do if people want to see whether or not the bot is working.
 And so up here now it says bot user added.
-So now that we've added that bot user, we can go back to this OAuth and permissions and we can install the workspace.
+So now that we've added that bot user, we can go back to this OAuth and permissions and we can install to workspace.

 [00:08:33]

 And now it's saying that it can do things.
-It can send messages as food-fight, and it can add shortcuts or slash commands that people can use.
+It can send messages as foodfight, and it can add shortcuts or slash commands that people can use.
 And that's what we wanted to be able to do, so we're gonna hit allow.
 Good, good.
 And next we're going to minimize this window here, start typing Foodfight.

 [00:09:01]